-WJCT Radio Reading Service provides news, information, and entertainment through a wide variety of publications, including the Florida Times-Union, USA Today, New York Times, Washington Post, popular magazines, and best selling books.
+WJCT Radio Reading Service provides news, information, and entertainment through a wide variety of publications, including the Florida Times-Union, USA Today, Wall Street Journal, Washington Post, popular magazines, and best selling books.
 Other highlights include the latest from the Blindness & Disability News Hour, tales of travel, health, exercise, consumer tips, and more!
-Our locally produced and hosted program is Williemae’s Inspirational Music (Sundays at 10am & 4pm).
-Over 50 local volunteers, as well as program providers and volunteer readers throughout the country, help WJCT Radio Reading Service achieve excellence in programming.
+Our locally produced and hosted program is Williemae’s Inspirational Music (Sundays at 6:30 am/pm & 12:30 am/pm).
+Over 30 local volunteers, as well as program providers and volunteer readers throughout the country, help WJCT Radio Reading Service achieve excellence in programming.

 Be A Radio Reading Service Volunteer

 Volunteers provide the heart and voice of the WJCT Radio Reading Service.
 Local volunteers broadcast live readings of the Florida Times-Union and other printed material seven days a week.
 Each volunteer reads up to two hours per week with one or two partners.
 Our volunteers represent all walks of life.
 They are teachers, librarians, financial executives, former broadcasters, entrepreneurs, homemakers, photographers, actors, attorneys, students, and retired professionals.
 Listed below are qualifications that enable them, and hopefully YOU, to maintain the high quality of service our listeners deserve.

 - pleasant reading voice

 - smooth reading ability

 Rachel Schwertfeger (left) and Bill Robichaud (right) are volunteer RRS readers on Saturdays.